Liwan Gas Project

 Gas production is covered by a long-term sales contract, while condensates and natural gas liquids (NGLs), such as propane and butane, are sold separately.

 Construction is underway at Liuhua 29-1, the third deepwater field at Liwan.
 A gas sales agreement is in place, with first production expected in the second half of 2020.
 Husky has a 75 percent interest in this field.

 Pearl River Mouth Basin

-Husky has production sharing contracts in place for two exploration blocks, 15/33 and 16/25, in the Pearl River Mouth Basin.
+Husky has a production sharing contract for the 15/33 exploration block in the Pearl River Mouth Basin offshore China.

 Husky is advancing gas projects in the Madura Strait offshore Indonesia.
-These include the liquids-rich BD Project and the shallow water MDA-MBH and MDK fields.
+These include the producing liquids-rich BD Project and the development of the shallow water MDA-MBH and MDK fields.

 The Company holds a 40 percent interest in these fields, which are being developed in partnership with operator CNOOC Limited and an affiliate of Samudra Energy Ltd., an Indonesian company.